themagister/Nginx-DOH-Module/README.md

 static: https://www.nginx.com/resources/wiki/extending/compiling/

-I have included config files for both dynamic and static modules, copy whichever one you intend to use into your config file.
+I have included a config file for both building as both a dynamic and static module.

 This module is only allowed to be used in an http location block.